geektrust/coding-problem-artefacts/NodeJS/README.md

-We execute NodeJS projects using Yarn/NPM execution environment.
-For Standalone Javascript we use Node execution environment.
+Under the NodeJS runtime enviroment, we execute Javascript and [Typescript](#Typescript) code.

+# Javascript

 In all cases your main file should be named as `geektrust.js`.

-# Solution without Build files
+## Solution without Build files

 This main file, `geektrust.js` should receive in the command line argument and parse the file passed in.
 Once the file is parsed and the application processes the commands, it should only print the output.